nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasecomponentunreadyreplicas.md

 - A container on the Pod requests a resource not available in the cluster
 - The Pod has affinity rules that do not match any available worker node
 - One of the containers mounts a volume provisioned in an availability zone (AZ) where no Kubernetes worker is available
+- A Persistent volume claim (PVC) created for this Pod has a storage class that may be misconfigured or unusable

 {{< /details >}}